1twalters01/Obsidian/Computer Science/Languages/TypeScript/1. TypeScript Core/Part 1 - JavaScript/1) Getting started/2) Pnpm.md

     "sourceMap": true,
     "jsx": "react-jsx",
     "moduleResolution": "node",
-    "outDir": "target/debug"
+  },
+  "include": ["src"],
+  "exclude": ["node_modules"],

 }
-}
 ```

 This set up allows us to change our tsconfig easily for different builds.

-Run `pnpm tsc` to compile the program.
+Run `pnpm build` to compile the program for a build release and `pnpm dev` for a dev build.
+We will change what is on the Right hand side of these in the package.json later.